 Balance Exercises

-Balance exercises are important in helping prevent falls.
-Moderate to severe strokes often cause a loss of sitting balance in patients so balance is one of the first things that needs to be addressed in stroke rehab.
-If one cannot sit up, it is impossible to do activities of daily living (ADLs) such as dressing, bathing, and toileting.
+Balance exercises are important in helping prevent falls and improving mobility.
+For individuals who have experienced moderate to severe strokes, the loss of sitting balance is a common effect that occurs and often needs to be addressed early in the stroke rehabilitation process.
+The ability to maintain balance while seated serves as a fundamental requirement for engaging in essential activities of daily living, such as dressing, bathing, and toileting.
 One cannot learn to stand safely until sitting balance is maintained first.

 Weight Shift Side to Side

 Shift weight over the right hip then the left hip.
 Ribcage should move side to side and hip should lift off of surface.
 Don't bend at the waist to lean.
-Repeat 10-15 times.
+Repeat the movement side to side.
 Books are placed under the hands while sitting to allow weight bearing through arms and to keep the hands from coming up off the sitting surface.

 Balance Exercises Weight Shift Right